nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    by using `ArgumentTokenizer#tokenize(String argsString, Prefix... prefixes)`.

    <div markdown="span" class="alert alert-info">:information_source:
-   <b>Note:</b> A ParseException will be thrown if the prefix of StudentId is missing, as it is a compulsory field.
+   <b>Note:</b> A ParseException will be thrown if the prefix of `StudentId` is missing, as it is a compulsory field.
    </div>

 5. The `TaskCommandParser` will pass the studentId input (found in the `ArgumentMultimap`) into `ParserUtil#parseStudentId(String studentId).`

    <div markdown="span" class="alert alert-info">:information_source:
-   <b>Note:</b> A NullException will be thrown if the supplied string argument is null.
+   <b>Note:</b> A NullException will be thrown if the supplied string argument is `null`.
    </div>

 6. In `ParserUtil#parseStudentId(String studentId)`, the supplied argument will be trimmed using `String#trim()`.